 Required properties form the backbone of your event markup.
 Without these, search engines might ignore your structured data entirely:

 That’s it.
-Just three properties, and you’ve got valid event markup.
+Three properties, and you’ve got valid event markup.
 But stopping there would be like serving plain pasta when you could make carbonara.

 Quick Tip: Always include the timezone in your startDate.
 I’ve seen events miss their target audience because “7 PM” meant different things to different search engines.
 Use the full ISO 8601 format: “2025-03-15T19:00:00-07:00” for clarity.

-The optional properties are where you differentiate your event and provide value that converts browsers into attendees.
+The optional properties are where you set your event apart and give browsers a reason to become attendees.
 Consider these high-impact additions:

-But here’s the kicker – more isn’t always better.
+But more isn’t always better.
 I once worked with an event organiser who included 30+ properties for each event.
 The result?
 Slower page loads and no improvement in search visibility.
-Focus on properties that provide genuine value to potential attendees.
+Focus on properties that give potential attendees genuine value.

-JSON-LD has become the gold standard for implementing structured data, and for good reason.
-Unlike microdata or RDFa, which require you to sprinkle markup throughout your HTML, JSON-LD sits neatly in a script tag, usually in your page’s head section.
+JSON-LD has become the standard for implementing structured data, and for good reason.
+Unlike microdata or RDFa, which require you to sprinkle markup throughout your HTML, JSON-LD sits in a single script tag, usually in your page’s head section.

 <script type="application/ld+json">